 A student who fails to complete all required examinations and papers by the end of the semester will receive a grade based on the work completed by the end of the finals period.
 The student may petition for a grade of I (incomplete) in a course when unusual circumstances make it impossible to fulfill the requirements on time and he/she is doing passing work in the course.
 This petition must be first submitted to the instructor for written approval.
 In addition, the student must obtain the signature of his/her advisor.
 Students must submit petitions no later than the last day of class of a given semester.
 No petitions are accepted beyond this date.
-An incomplete must be removed by completion of the required work no later than 30 calendar days after the beginning of the subsequent semester.
+An Incomplete must be removed by completion of the required work no later than 30 calendar days beginning the Monday after the end of classes for the semester.
 If the Incomplete is not removed within this time frame, the grade of F will be recorded.
 Candidates for graduation for any program may not petition for incompletes in their final semester prior to graduation.